Need help with an iPod touch instead?

 If your iPod still won't respond, gets stuck during startup, or persistently displays an Apple logo or , here's what to do:

-- Make sure that your computer has the latest version of iTunes.
+- If you're using a Mac with macOS Mojave or earlier or a PC, make sure that your computer has the latest version of iTunes.

 - If you have an iPod nano or iPod classic, put your iPod in Disk Mode.

-- Find your iPod in iTunes, then select Restore.
+- Find your iPod in the Finder or iTunes, then select Restore iPod.

 Get more help